Engageli comes out of stealth with $14.5M and a new approach to teaching by video remotely – TechCrunch

 But in a tech world that thrives on the concept of disruption and companies creating businesses out of simply being better approaches to entrenched markets, it’s a bet worth making.

 “Dan, Serge and Daphne have repeatedly built fast-growing, extremely successful companies.
-I am so fortunate to be working with them again,” said Alex Balkanski, a partner at Benchmark, in a statement.
+I am so fortunate to be working with them again,” said Alex Balkanski, a partner at Benchmark who is investing individually, in a statement.
 “Investing in a company linked to education is incredibly important to me on a personal level, and Engageli has the potential to enable a truly transformative learning experience.”